 Tip Five: Become A Sporting Coach Yourself

-If so much of coaching is actually sports psychology under a pseudonym put your money where your mouth is.
+If so much of coaching is actually sport psychology under a pseudonym put your money where your mouth is.
 Start using your training to help your local sports teams.
-Of course, three barriers are likely to stop you (excluding the barrier of you never thought about taking up coaching until now).
+Of course, three barriers are likely to stop you.

-decsionmakers will let you.
-That’s right, despite 6 or 7 years of formal training in how to make humans perform better your local netball team is still more likely to pick a former great as their head coach
+decision makers will let youhave a go.
+That’s right, despite 6 or 7 years of formal training towards how to make humans perform better your local netball team is still more likely to pick a former player as their head coach

 - You don’t want the accountability that comes with being Head Coach.
 Rightly or wrongly when we help sporting clients to improve their mental toughness there is rarely, if any, accountability if we don’t actually get the job done.
 But ask any coach at any level what will happen if they can’t produce results – they’ll know the answer

 - No time to do both.
 This is my excuse.
-If I didn’t need to work (the majority of my working time at Condor Performance is actually spent growing the business and on essential admin tasks) then one of the first things I’d do is offer my services pro bono at one or two of the local clubs near me in the Southern Highlands of New South Wales.
+With less work (the majority of my working time at Condor Performance is on essential admin tasks) one of the first things I’d do is offer my services pro bono at one or two of the local clubs near me.
 By I know that doing a good job – or the best job possible – would take up a lot of time and so this will have to wait until my kids and my company are all a little bit older.